zyxware/drupal-automated-backup-script/README.md

 backups/weekly
 backups/monthly

 The snapshot folder will be used for rsyncing the content from the remote server.
 The snapshots are then tar.gz-ed and saved into the daily, weekly, monthly folders in the backups folder inside the main backups folder.
+It is also assumed that the user under which the backup script runs on the backup server can login to the drupal server and access the drupal webroot and the database dump.

 Author: Zyxware Technologies (www.zyxware.com)
 License: GPL v3